 - Booster seats are for children who have outgrown convertible or toddler seats.
 Booster seats are for children who are four to eight years old, weigh 40 to 80 pounds, and are less than four feet, nine inches in height.
 You can use a booster seat until an adult seat belt correctly fits the child without use of the booster seat.
 Always use both the shoulder and lap belts with a booster seat.
 Never use only the lap belt with a booster seat.

 - Built-in child seats are available with some vehicle models.
 Built-in child seats fold away from the standard car seats.
 Do not use these seats for infants.

 Always read the instructions and the information provided in the vehicle owner manual about the use of child safety seats or child restraint systems.
 Make sure you install and use the seat or system correctly at all times.
 Never use an infant seat in the front seat of a vehicle that has a passenger-side air bag.
 Make sure that other passengers use their seat belts.
-Read more tips on the correct use of safety seats and child restraint systems.

 Can I use a child safety seat in a car with air bags?